 Of course, you've also got to bring on board the developers.
 Talk to them about the feedback loop with QA.
 It's always easier to fix a feature while it's still fresh in your head and you're in the zone, right?

-Besides this, developers usually do some sort of testing anyway, and many are open to the idea of taking on more.
-But writing manual tests or using Selenium is too far outside the scope of a developer's toolbox, and this might be a major obstacle.
-That obstacle can be overcome by writing tests in the language that developers already use to write code and keeping the tests in the same repository.
-We've already written about Miro's experience with that approach.
+Besides this, developers usually do some testing anyway, and many are open to taking on more.
+However, writing manual tests or using Selenium is too far outside the scope of a developer's toolbox, and this might be a significant obstacle.
+That obstacle can be overcome by

 The pipeline: Admins